We build the software that prices sports markets.

 First-time issuer with concentrated leadership

-We are a first-time Reg D 506(c) issuer with concentrated ownership and family relationships across the leadership team.
-This is intentional — institutional alignment among ownership tends to compound discipline — but it means key-person risk and governance discipline matter more here than at a multi-fund firm with redundancy.
+We are a first-time issuer with concentrated ownership and family relationships across the leadership team.
+This is intentional — institutional alignment among ownership tends to compound discipline — but it means key-person risk and governance discipline matter more here than at a larger firm with redundancy.
 Equity, governance, and decision rights are documented in the operating agreements and shared with allocators under NDA.

 If any of these concerns disqualifies BettorToken for your mandate, that is the right answer for you and we want to know early.
 The fastest path to a fit is candor on both sides.